peterthorsteinson/Oumuamua/README.md

 * ION provides a recently developed decentralized authentication service for all users
 * Odin is a set of smart contracts that ensure game stability and fairness
 * The Althing is a virtual parliament smart contract used to execute referendums such as Big Bang Banishment
+* Cognitive serves provide human language translation for players around the world to communicate

 ## User Experience